fatimahelsayed/Web-Development-Project/README.md

 <p>This project will hopefully act as a guideline to any of us(the contributors) if we needed to develop a website in the future</p>

 <h3 align="left">Setbacks: </h3>
-<p>Putting together all objects while keeping the theme/design of the website refined posed a bit of a challenge to us, since it was a group project, and it is safe to say that everyone has their own fashion when it comes to coding.
-Fortunately, we managed to have everything work seemlessly together. </p>
+<p>Putting together all objects while keeping the theme/design of the website refined posed a bit of a challenge to us, since it was a group project, and it is safe to say that everyone has their own coding style.
+Fortunately, we managed to have everything work seemlessly together with great communication and working together as a team</p>
 <p>Using the github domain to view a sample of the website sparked some issues seeing that some files would not load which prevented some parts of the website from looking finnished and flawless.
-So downloading the zip file and clicking on index.html is the only solution to see the website in its absolute essence.
+So downloading the zip file and clicking on index.html is the only solution to see the website in its absolute essence for now.
 </p>

 <h3 align="left">The Contributors:</h3>